 NexHT Fitness Vibration Platform

-Since 2016, NexHT has sold vibe platforms on Amazon.
+Since 2016, NexHT has sold vibration platforms on Amazon.
 They do specify their 30 Hz frequency, and this one has a unique triangular vibration pattern.
 A very long time ago, they went out of stock.

 Given it has been nearly 9 years since they began selling, and their paltry 69 ratings, it’s safe to assume that NexHT systems will not be supported.